 are attempting to fill job openings.

-Currently, GDOL Wagner-Peyser services are primarily offered at a separate GDOL facility in Decatur.
-However, because many of the career services offered under WIOA are very similar to Wagner-Peyser employment services, and because WIOA requires co- location of partners, the Board is interested in exploring the possibility of having increased representation at the One-Stop.
-It believes co-location will improve services, provide greater economies of scale, and eliminate duplicative efforts.

-The Board’s Operator, WSD hosted a One-Stop Procurement Meeting with the mandatory partners, including Wagner-Peyser in June 2016 to discuss infrastructure cost sharing

-and co-location strategies among the partner network system.
+Currently, GDOL Wagner-Peyser services are offered at WSD One-Stop Center.
+GDOL Wagner-Peyser staff is co-located with WSD and both teams work to ensure all services are coordinated.

-Coordination with Adult Education – Provide a description of how the local board will coordinate workforce development activities carried out in the local area with the provision of adult education and literacy activities under title II in the local area, including a description of how the local board will carry out, consistent with subparagraphs (A) and (B)(i) of section 107(d)(11) and section 232 of the WIOA Law, the review of local applications submitted under title II.
+3. Coordination with Adult Education – Provide a description of how the local board will coordinate workforce development activities carried out in the local area with the provision of adult education and literacy activities under title II in the local area, including a description of how the local board will carry out, consistent with subparagraphs (A) and (B)(i) of section 107(d)(11) and section 232 of the WIOA Law, the review of local applications submitted under title II.

 The Board’s provider of AEL activities is GPTC.
 Its comprehensive program provides basic skills instruction in reading, math, and language; English as a Second Language (ESL) classes; GED test preparation classes; literacy tutors; and leveled classes in math and writing.
 It also provides individualized study plans, group instruction, one-on-one instruction, technology/computer usage and distance learning instruction to help students make literacy skills progress.
-It provides GED preparation classes at the One-Stop facility as well as its Clarkston and South DeKalb locations.
+It provides GED preparation classes at Clarkston and South DeKalb locations.

 As may be required by WIOA, it is planned that the technical college will provide the Board with an outline of the AEL grant application that includes the following: counties/areas served within the grant, how AEL is providing instruction that supports the chosen sector strategies of the region, the partner activities that prepare individuals for careers, AEL and WIOA co-enrollment processes, evidence of a service strategy between the AEL and the Board, and promotion of AEL services in the One-Stop.